SamsungDForum/SmartViewSDKDefaultMediaPlayer2.0/README.md

 ###  Audios

-If you want cast to DMP audio content, refer to video tabs
+If you want cast to DMP audio content, refer to Audios tabs

 ![](/DMP_ScreenShot/SmartViewSDK_Screenshot_02.png)